Reported speech (el estilo indirecto)

 🔹 That después de said es opcional: She said (that) she was tired.

-She said me she was tired. (incorrect - use "told")
+✔ She said to me that she was tired.

 Yes/no questions